LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/event-listeners.rst

    **jQuery** is a JavaScript library designed to simplify working with the DOM. jQuery's popularity has declined as the DOM itself has gained features and improved usablity.

 The second parameter of ``addEventListener`` is a function.
-Remember there many ways to declare a function in JavaScript.
+Remember there are many ways to declare a function in JavaScript.
 So far we have passed in named functions as the event handler.
 ``addEventListener`` will accept any valid function as the event handler.
 It's possible and quite common to pass in an *anonymous function* as the event handler.